mostrander/IT2351/Lab3/readme.md

   Finally, the Faculty table includes a Faculty_ID primary key, a Emp_First_Name column, Emp_Last_Name column, Emp_Address column, and an Emp_Department_ID foreign key that links the table to the Department table through the Department_ID primary key.

 ### Conclusion

+  Throughout this lab assignment I have provided images and source code for my completed work.
+In the first part of this lab I was asked to create an Enhanced Entity-Relationship (EER) model for my modified database that I used in previous lab assignments (SEE Lab3Part1.1.png and Lab3Part1.2.png).
+The two images I provided are the different segments of the same EER database model.

+  I created another EER model in part 3 based on the data I normalized in part 2 of the lab (SEE Lab3Part2_OriginalTable.png).
+The explanation for how I normalized the data is provided above, and the Lab3Part3_3rdForm_table.png displays the final result.